-Join Richard Stim for an in-depth discussion in this video How do you manage bookkeeping?, part of Music Taxes and Accounting.
+Join Richard Stim for an in-depth discussion in this video How do you manage bookkeeping?, part of Taxes and Accounting for Music.

 - The best way to track your financial records…is the simplest, most foolproof method that works for you.…For example, if your total music business earnings…are less than $10,000 a year,…and you're primarily earning money…from performing and merchandise sales,…you can probably avoid serious number crunching…by using an Excel spreadsheet…or a software program, such as Quicken,…or the online program Mint.…You can also use a paper notebook.…If your music business is more complex,…for example, you're grossing over $10,000 a year,…or you've formed an LLC,…you can purchase more sophisticated software,…such as QuickBooks…or consider hiring an accountant.…